SumoLogic/sumologic-documentation/docs/cse/rules/cse-rules-syntax.md

 description: Learn about the functions you can use when writing Cloud SIEM Rules.
 ---

 This topic describes commonly used Cloud SIEM rules language functions.

-Many of these functions are similar to those used in search queries.
-For more information, see [Search Query Language](/docs/search/search-query-language/).
+Rules language functions are used in Cloud SIEM rule expressions.
+For information about rules and rule expressions, see [About Cloud SIEM Rules](/docs/cse/rules/about-cse-rules).

 ## Sumo Logic core platform literals supported in Cloud SIEM

-The following Sumo Logic core platform literals are supported in Cloud SIEM.
+The following Sumo Logic core platform literals are supported in Cloud SIEM rule expressions.
 For more information about these literals, see [Field Expressions](/docs/search/search-query-language/field-expressions/).

-* [Time-based suffixed literals](/docs/search/search-query-language/field-expressions/#time-suffix)(millisecond-based. i.e., 1s == 1000)
+* [Time-based suffixed literals](/docs/search/search-query-language/field-expressions/#time-suffix) (millisecond-based. i.e., 1s == 1000)

   * ns (nanosecond)
   * us (microsecond)